EXTERNAL JOB POSTING

 - Log in and contact appropriate WNYIL staff as to their incoming faxes.

 - Provide specific administrative assistance to the Enhancement program.

 - Participate in maintaining a neat, clean and safe work environment.

 - Perform any other duties as deemed legally and ethically necessary by the Supervisor.

 SUPERVISION: Works under the direct supervision of the Mental Health Peer Connection Director.

 STANDARDS OF PERFORMANCE: Must at all times perform in a professional, conscientious, and efficient manner for the purpose of ensuring a better quality of life for persons with disabilities.

 QUALIFICATIONS: Associates Degree in Human Services, Education, English, or related field plus one (1) year of general office work experience, or a High School Diploma or GED plus two (2) years experience in general office work.
 Must be able to type thirty-five (35) words per minute.
 Verifiable supervised volunteer experience or training in a vocational program will be considered on a pro-rated basis.
+Bilingual candidates encouraged to apply.
 Professional and life experience may be considered in lieu of, in full or part of academic credentials.